Internet café: Legal issues

 In 2003 the EasyInternetcafé chain was found liable for copyright infringement occurring when customers used its CD-burning service to burn illegally downloaded music to their own CDs.

 In 2005 Italy began requiring entities such as Internet cafés to collect photocopies of the passports of Internet, phone, or fax-using customers as a result of anti-terrorism legislation passed in July of that year.

 By 2010, a variation of the Internet café known as a "sweepstakes parlor" had become widespread in certain regions of the United States.
 These facilities offered entries in a contest to customers who purchase Internet usage.
 Sweepstakes parlors faced scrutiny by local governments, who argued that sweepstakes parlors are a form of illegal gambling.
 A large number of these locations faced raids by officials, while a number of states enacted laws to ban them.

 There are European countries where the total number of publicly accessible terminals is also decreasing.
 An example of such a country is Germany.
-The cause of this development is a combination of complicated regulation, relatively high Internet penetration rates, the widespread use of notebooks, tablets and smartphones and the relatively high number of wireless internet hotspots.
+The cause of this development is a combination of complicated regulation, relatively high Internet penetration rates, the widespread use of notebooks, tablets, and smartphones and the relatively high number of wireless internet hotspots.
 Many pubs, bars and cafés in Germany offer wireless Internet, but no terminals since the Internet café regulations do not apply if no terminal is offered.
 Additionally, the use of Internet cafés for multiplayer gaming is very difficult in Germany since the Internet café regulations and a second type of regulations which was originally established for video arcade centres applies to this kind of Internet cafés.
 It is, for example, forbidden for people under the age of 18 to enter such an Internet café, although particularly people under 18 are an important group of customers for this type of Internet café.

-Venues
+By country

 Australia

 Netcafe opened in St Kilda at the Deluxe Café on April 4, 1995, inspired by the Internet café phenomenon that was going on in Seattle.
 As Australia's first Internet café, founders included Gavin Murray, Rita Arrigo and Christopher Beaumont.
-Direct from London's Cyberia they were joined by Kathryn Phelps and partnerships with Adam Goudie of Standard Computers for hardware and Michael Bethune from Australia Online, Australia's first ISP for of course their Internet access.
-In 1995 it was delivered via a standard analogue phone line using a 9600-Baud US Robotics Modem.
-Cafe.on.net also opened on Rundle Street in Adelaide in 1995, with the support of Internode's Simon Hackett.
-The Cafe was founded by John Ruciak, and was notable because of its 100Mb ethernet connection.
+Direct from London's Cyberia, they were joined by Kathryn Phelps, alongside partnerships with Adam Goudie of Standard Computers for hardware and Michael Bethune from Australia Online as their internet service provider.
+In 1995, internet services were delivered via a standard analogue phone line using a 9600-Baud US Robotics Modem.
+Cafe.on.net also opened on Rundle Street in Adelaide in 1995, founded by John Ruciak and with the support of Internode's Simon Hackett.